CARA-ch/ch-emed-epr/input/pagecontent/index.md

 #### Tabs

+Resources usually show these three different tabs in the main table.
+You should only review the **Snapshot** one.

 - **Differential**: it shows differences with the parent artifact.
 It is only useful to authors of this IG.
 - **Key**: it only contains elements that are included in summaries (a feature not used by this IG) or as **must support**.
 - **Snapshot**: the tab that contains all the elements, it is the most useful one.